-- (1) Entry qualifications - (a) The degrees of Bachelor of Medicine and Bachelor of Surgery of the University or an equivalent medical qualification approved by the Senate; and - (b) At least one year of post-full registration clinical experience approved by the Senate. - (2) Other requirements - (a) Qualifies for registration as a medical practitioner under the Medical Act 1971 (Act 50) of Malaysia; and - (b) Pass the prescribed entrance assessment and interview. - (3) English requirements - (a) The Non-Citizen applicant who obtains a degree from a university or institution of higher learning who do not use English as the medium of instruction for the degree, are required to: - (i) obtain a minimum score of band 6.0 for the International English Language Testing System (IELTS) (Academic).
+- Entry qualifications (1) - The degrees of Bachelor of Medicine and Bachelor of Surgery of the University (a) or an equivalent medical qualification approved by the Senate; and - At least one year of post-full registration clinical experience approved by the (b) Senate. - (2) Other requirements - (a) Qualifies for registration as a medical practitioner under the Medical Act 1971 (Act 50) of Malaysia; and - (b) Pass the prescribed entrance assessment and interview.

+The Non-Malaysian applicant whose degree is from university or institution of higher learning that did not use English as the medium of instruction for that degree shall be required: